 Here we get the definition of inertia.
 Inertia is the inherent property of an object by virtue of which it tends to retain its state of rest or motion.

-Example: We need larger force to set a loaded trolley in motion than an unloaded trolley.
-Similarly we need more force to stop a loaded trolley than the unloaded one, if both have equal initial velocity.
+Example: We need a larger force to set a loaded trolley in motion than an unloaded trolley.
+Similarly, we need more force to stop a loaded trolley than the unloaded one, if both have equal initial velocity.